gvlproject/game2017_docs/docs/tutorials/rna_seq_dge_advanced/rna_seq_game2017.md

 using Cuffdiff and obtain a list of significant genes.

 #### 1. Run Cuffdiff to identify differentially expressed genes and transcripts

+Cuffdiff takes a long time to run (even when using a subset of data) so in this workshop we'll be importing a history with finished Cuffdiff results.

+You can do this by going to **Shared Data > Published Histories** on the top toolbar, and selecting the history called **GAMe2017_RNA-seq_Cuffdiff**.
+Then click on "Import History" on the top right and "start using this history" to switch to the newly imported history.

+\showable{Show Cuffdiff instructions}{hint}

 In the left tool panel menu, under NGS Analysis, select **NGS: RNA Analysis > Cuffdiff** and set the parameters as follows: